Haggin59/Webots_robotics_simulator/README.md

   The robot is in an open loop control, therby it is susceptible to errors in motion.

 #2 Odometry and pose estimation
+  In this project encoders are attached to the diff drive robot for measuring the wheel rotations The wheel rotations can be used to determine the distance covered by the robot calculations can be done to estimate the pose of the robot
+  Pose: [x_coordinate, y_coordinate, theta_orientation] can be calculated  using kinematic equations